Stonyhurst College: Hodder Place, St Mary's Hall and Hodder House

 The original preparatory school to Stonyhurst, Hodder Place, came into the hands of the Jesuits as part of the estate donated by alumnus Thomas Weld.
 Originally used as a novitiate, it became a preparatory school to the college in 1807.

 St Mary's Hall, on an adjoining site to Stonyhurst, was built as a Jesuit seminary in 1828 (extended in the 1850s) and functioned until 1926, when the seminarians moved to Heythrop Hall.
 The poet Gerard Manley Hopkins, and John Tolkien, son of J. R. R. Tolkien, trained as priests there.
 During World War II, the English College left Benito Mussolini's Italy and occupied the hall.
 After their return to Rome, St Mary's Hall opened as a middle school in 1946.
 At the same time, Hodder Place continued to educate those aged eight to eleven, until its closure and conversion into flats in 1970.
 Hodder Place pupils moved up to St Mary's Hall to form Hodder Playroom.
-As successor to Hodder Place, St Mary's Hall has a claim to being the oldest surviving preparatory school in Britain.
+As successor to Hodder Place, St Mary's Hall claims to being one of the oldest surviving preparatory school in Britain.

 In 2004, the old gymnasium at St Mary's Hall was converted into new nursery and infant facilities named Hodder House, for those aged three to seven.

 Religious life

-The college is Roman Catholic and has had a significant place in English Catholic history for many centuries (including controversial events such as the Popish Plot and Gunpowder Plot conspiracies).
-It was founded initially to educate English Catholics on the continent in the hope that, through them, Roman Catholicism might be restored in England.
+The college is Catholic and has had a significant place in English Catholic history for many centuries (including events such as the Popish Plot and Gunpowder Plot conspiracies).
+It was founded initially to educate English Catholics on the continent in the hope that, through them, Catholicism might be restored in England.

-Finally, the school settled in England in 1794 and the Society of Jesus was officially re-established in Britain in 1803.
-Stonyhurst remained the headquarters of the English Province until the middle of the century; by 1851, a third of the Province's Jesuits were based there.
+After the school settled in England in 1794 and the Society of Jesus was officially re-established in Britain in 1803.
+Stonyhurst remained the headquarters of their English Province until the middle of the century; by 1851, a third of the province's Jesuits were based there.
 Until the 1920s, Jesuit priests were trained on site in what is today the preparatory school.
 There was a drop in vocations after World War I and the seminary was closed.
 The number of Jesuits teaching at Stonyhurst fell to a third of the staff within a decade.
-Since then, the Jesuit presence has been in decline, but the school continues to place Roman Catholicism and Jesuit philosophy at its core under the guidance of a Jesuit-led chaplaincy team and the involvement of the Jesuits in its governance.
+Since then, the Jesuit presence has been in decline, but the school continues to place Catholicism and Jesuit philosophy at its core under the guidance of a Jesuit-led chaplaincy team and the involvement of the Jesuits in its governance.